The snow is melting. We have sheared the sheep.

-Head Shepherd Pam garnered high marks at this year’s Maryland Sheep & Wool Festival.
+Head Shepherd Pam garnered high marks at last year’s Maryland Sheep & Wool Festival.
 Well, more to the point, her sheep did well in the Fleece Show and Sale — the largest in the country.
 Flora’s steely grey fleece was awarded the second place red ribbon in the Coopworth breed class.

 AND!
 In the same Breed Competition, Hatchtown ewe Star’s white fleece was proclaimed El Primo, number one, first place, blue ribbon entry.

 Interest in wool and the animals producing it certainly seem to be on the upturn.
 There was a record 820 fleeces registered for the MDSW’s fleece show and sale this year.

 Big News: We opened a shop offering Hatchtown handspindles, Nøstepindes, Orfooks and such online for the first time in awhile.
 We sent announcements to the fiber folks who had been on “the list” the longest.
 The e-commerce software has performed really well.
 There has not been a single instance where two spinners thought they’d both bought the same spindle.